 The Sony X950G and the Samsung Q70R both have very similar performance.
 The Sony X950G has marginally better reflections, which is great if you have a room with many light sources.
 The Samsung Q70R, on the other hand, delivers deep and more uniform blacks in a dark room, thanks to the high contrast ratio and excellent black uniformity.

 The Samsung Q70/Q70R QLED is slightly better than the Samsung Q7FN.
 The Q70R has a full array local dimming and higher native contrast ratio, which is great for watching movies and HDR movies, and it can display judder-free movies from any source.
 The Samsung Q7FN can get brighter in SDR, which is excellent if you have a very bright room, and it can also handle reflections better.
-Finally, the Samsung Q7FN has wider color gamut and better color volume, which is great for HDR enthusiasts.
+Finally, the Samsung Q7FN has a wider color gamut and better color volume, which is great for HDR enthusiasts.

 The Samsung Q8FN has very similar performance to the Samsung Q70R.
 The Samsung Q8FN has an antireflective filter that provides much better reflection handling in rooms with many light sources.
 The Samsung Q8FN has a marginally better color gamut and can get a little brighter.
 The Samsung Q70R has a little lower input lag which is important if you play a lot of video games.